 Bluegrass with attitude

-Unfit Wives made their initial appearance on the scene in January 2019 as a four-piece act strapped with instruments, clad in boots, and armed with original tunes.
+Unfit Wives made their initial appearance on the scene in January 2019 as a five-piece act strapped with instruments, clad in boots, and armed with original tunes.
 Huddled around a single mic, each member of the group takes turns singing and delivering their own unique brand of “unfit”-ness.

 About the band

 Accomplished songstress Jenna Rae has audiences wrapped around her finger with relatable lyrics, ear-worm hooks, and an unmistakable voice that can cut through even the busiest of crowds.
 Life-long fiddler, Shannon O’Shea, gives an electrifying, skillful, bluegrass performance along with spirited singing and dancing that keeps fans on their feet.
 Soulful mandolinist, Monica Greenwood, has a voice that shakes venues off their foundation and songwriting steeped with Louisiana-ragtime flavor, cheeky real-ness, and garnished with a saucy but sweet attitude.
 Punk-folk bassist, Kahlen Mitchell, hits her stride every show with her slap-style bass playing that also brings percussive excitement to the group’s songs.
 Folk-n-roll banjo player, Reagan Zagan, brings her expert soloing and incredible range of harmonies to complete band’s perfectly “unfit”, bluegrass sound.

 Meet the wives